 Because of all the benefits of this homeschooling method, this approach is being rediscovered in many traditional schools, and used in many homeschools, especially in America.

-Four Classical Homeschooling Curricula
+Several Classical Homeschooling Curricula

 This classical program offers physical books for purchase, so you’ll receive a box with the books/work paces you’ve chosen for your child.

 I think it’s probably one of the best classical homeschooling programs on the market today, and this is why.

 The Homeschool Review Crew gave the Memoria Press Latin program the Award for the best foreign language curriculum in 2017.

 In comparison to Veritas, Memoria offers subjects for separate purchase.
 That is, Veritas will send you a whole grade’s worth of material, whereas Memoria will let you pick and choose more.